gruntjs-updater/grunt-pathseeker/README.md

 ### Options

-#### options.prefixBasePath
+#### options.basePath
-Type: `Boolean`
+Type: `Boolean` or `String`
 Default value: `true`

 Prefixes all paths with a base path relative to the target source file.
-Set this to `false` if you want the paths to be exactly as they appear in `src` and `href` attributes within the target source file.
+A string will explicitly override the prefix.
+Setting this to `false` will exclude the prefix entirely.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).